nhuyho/udacity-build-a-storefront-backend/README.md

 ## Set up Database

+`docker-compose up`  to start the docker container `npm install` to install all dependencies
+`npm run db-up` to set up the database and get access via http://127.0.0.1:5432 `npm run build` to build the app

+### Start
+`npm run start` to start the app and get access via http://127.0.0.1:
 ### Create Databases
 We shall create the dev and test database.

-- connect to the default postgres database as the server's root user `psql -U postgres`
+- connect to the default postgres database as the server's root user `psql -U storefront`
-- In psql run the following to create a user
-    - `CREATE USER shopping_user WITH PASSWORD 'password123';`
-- In psql run the following to create the dev and test database
-    - `CREATE DATABASE shopping;`
-    - `CREATE DATABASE shopping_test;`
-- Connect to the databases and grant all privileges
-    - Grant for dev database
-        - `\c shopping`
-        - `GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;`
-    - Grant for test database
-        - `\c shopping_test`
-        - `GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;`

 ### Migrate Database
 Navigate to the root directory and run the command below to migrate the database